 - Anyone can use the Clip 4, and it even makes for a great shower speaker.

 What’s it like to use the JBL Clip 4?

 JBL wants you to bring this playful Bluetooth speaker anywhere, or at least have the option to do so.
 The IP67 build protects it from dust and water, while the integrated carabiner makes attaching it to the outside of your bag a cinch.
 A familiar fabric wrap covers the front and rear sections of the speaker, so you can easily grip it under any condition.
-Rubberized ribs line the backside, which prevent it from sliding about when you lay it flat on a table.
+Much like the JBL Xtreme 3, rubberized ribs line the backside and prevent it from sliding about when you lay it flat on a table.
 The company’s logo occupies the bulk of the front panel and its only purpose is to inform passersby that you purchased a JBL speaker.